EnragedAntelope/youtube-screenshot-extractor/README.md

 ## Tips

+- Start with the default quality threshold (30.0) and adjust as needed.
+For high-quality videos, you might increase it slightly, while for lower quality videos, you may need to decrease it significantly.
-- For quick results, start with the 'interval' method and adjust the interval and quality threshold as needed.
+- Use the 'interval' method for quick results, and adjust the interval and quality threshold to get the desired number of frames.
-- Use the 'scene' method for videos with distinct scene changes, but be prepared for longer processing times.
+- The 'scene' method is excellent for videos with distinct scene changes but may take longer to process.
-- When working with lower quality YouTube videos, start with a lower quality threshold (e.g., --quality 20) and adjust as needed.
+- When working with lower quality YouTube videos, start with a lower quality threshold (e.g., --quality 20 or even 12) and adjust as needed.
 - If you're extracting frames for machine learning datasets, consider using a combination of methods to get a diverse set of high-quality frames.

 ## Troubleshooting

 - If you encounter issues with keyframe extraction, ensure FFmpeg is properly installed and accessible in your system PATH.
 - For scene detection issues, make sure the scenedetect library is installed (`pip install scenedetect`).
-- If you're not getting any frames, try lowering the quality and blur thresholds.
+- If you're not getting any frames, try lowering the quality threshold.
+Some videos may require values as low as 10-12.
+- If the script is extracting too many similar frames, try increasing the interval or quality threshold.

 ## License